essans/RasPi/docs/source/clusterComputingWorkerNodes.rst

 In order to update/upgrade the OS on each worker node and make initial configuration changes, I could take a number of approaches:

-(a) ssh into each node and make these changes one at time.
+-- ssh into each node and make these changes one at time.
 Just about manageable task for 5 nodes, but what if I had 50 nodes?

-(b) Make all changes on one of the nodes and then clone the card for each of the other 4 nodes.
+-- Make all changes on one of the nodes and then clone the card for each of the other 4 nodes.
 Again a manageable task for 1+4 nodes, but what if I had 1+49 ?
 What if the worker nodes are not in the same physical location?

-(c) The approach I take is via the ``fabric`` python package which allows programatic scheduling and running of shell commands over ssh.
+-- The approach I take is via the ``fabric`` python package which allows programatic scheduling and running of shell commands over ssh.
 I can write some code that stores the IP addresses, user names, passwords etc for each node; loop across each of these node while passing the desired command lines we want to run.
 More information on the ``fabric`` python package can be found here: https://www.fabfile.org and here: https://docs.fabfile.org/en/2.5/

 ----